Concept | Dataiku formulas#

 You could write simple formulas directly in the Expression box.
-Using the Editor, however, adds a few support measures.
+However, opening the editor panel adds a few support measures.
 The first is code completion.
 As soon as you start typing, Dataiku starts suggesting columns from the dataset or functions to apply.
-The Editor will also alert you if the formula is invalid.
+The editor will also alert you if the formula is invalid.

 The Formula language allows you to craft expressions of considerable complexity.
 For example, you can use: